Skip to Main Content

 Citing to the Federal Register

-Sometimes, you may need to cite to the Federal Register, which publishes rules and regulations before they are codified and published in their finalized form in the Code of Federal Regulations.
+Sometimes, you may need to cite to the Federal Register, which publishes rules and regulations before they are codified and published in their finalized form in the official Code of Federal Regulations.
 Proposed rules, meeting notices, and guidance materials such as policy interpretations are also published in the Federal Register, using the same format.

 A proper citation to the Federal Register should include: